Dabergusa/veriumMiner/README.md

 `sudo nano /etc/sysctl.conf`, scroll to the bottom, and remove / edit the line `vm.nr_hugepages=size`, `Ctrl+O`, `[Enter]`, `Ctrl+X`.
 Then, like before, `sudo sysctl -p`.
 Note that you can also reboot and this will cause HugePages to allocate / deallocate.

+### Oneways, cpu affinity.

+You can now specify a number of 'oneway' threads to acompany your 'default way' threads.
+Default way is determined by your CPU instruction set.

+'-1 n' will specify the number of oneway threads to spawn.
+You can also use `--oneways n`.
+Some folks (on arm especially) see perf gains due to the implementation.
+Additionally, there are new options to help control affinity for these threads and 'default' way threads too.  `--cpu-affinity-stride N`, `--cpu-affinity-default-index N`, `--cpu-affinity-oneway-index N`, and `--cpu-priority-oneway 0-5`

+Affinity stride works by saying how many cpus should be skipped before assigning the thread to it.
+So, if you have 8 cpu's and set 'stride' to 3, you will start with CPU (0 + 3 * 0), then CPU (0 + 3 * 1), then CPU (0 + 3 * 2),  aka  CPU's 0, 3, 6.  'default' index is the starting index ('0' in the example) for the number of `-t` threads.  'oneway-index' is the starting index for oneway `-1` threads.

+Play around with them, and pass `-D` to get some debug output.

+e.g, 'Bind oneways to odd threads, 'defaults' to even threads: `./cpuminer ... -t 4 -1 4 --cpu-affinity-stride 2 --cpu-affinity-default-index 0 --cpu-affinity-oneway-index 1`
+e.g.2, 'Bind oneways to the last 4 cpu's after the defaults' `./cpuminer ... -t 4 -1 4 --cpu-affinity-stride 1 --cpu-affinity-default-index 0 --cpu-affinity-oneway-index 4` (edited)

+# RYZEN USERS pass `--ryzen`.

+Ryzen's implementation of AVX2 is ... subpar.
+Please pass `--ryzen` on the commandline to default to the AVX implementation.
+Users reported ~25% gains.

 ### Connecting through a proxy

 Use the --proxy option.